How soon after starting classes should i start practicing by myself?

 After a few sessions, or after a few months, at least after a few years! the sooner the better.

 Tapas (zealous effort) and Svadhyaya (self study) are two basic tenets of yoga.
-To experience real progress on the path of yoga, pretty soon after starting classes, you should start self practice.
-As a beginner, practice only what has been taught and demonstrated in class.
+To experience real progress on the path of yoga, developing a self practice is a must.

 “My body is my first prop”

 To begin with, all you need is the will to practice.
 If the floor is slippery, get a sticky mat.
 If you need support, make use of what you have at home – walls, ledges, corners, bedsheets.
 Subsequently, some basic props like yoga bricks and belts can be incorporated into your practice.

 Do i have to read/ memorise anything?